TwigaDEVs/kazikrypto/README.md

    - Users can access a transparent transaction history, including payments made, received, and pending.
    - Analytics and reporting features to track project progress, earnings, and performance metrics.

-The above use case outlines a freelancing platform on the Ethereum blockchain, leveraging React Native for Android development, Infura for blockchain connectivity, MetaMask SDK and MetaMask Snap for wallet integration, and Linia for cross-chain functionality.
-The platform aims to provide a secure, decentralized, and transparent environment for freelancers and clients to connect, collaborate, and transact with ease while benefiting from the advantages offered by blockchain technology.

 ## KaziKrypto Details